BACK

 Although tens of thousands of visitors visited the website each and every day, the bounce rate was way too high at over 54%.

-Everything was tracked that could be tracked and frequent a/b tests were run, yet no one knew why so many visitors were leaving.
+Everything was tracked that could be tracked, but metrics alone were not helpful.
+Simply put, even though frequent a/b tests were run, no one knew why so many visitors were leaving.

 Data-driven is not the same as evidence-driven and although large amounts of click data are important, clicks seldom reveal the why of users' actions.